MaterialFoundry/MaterialDeck/docs/actions/otherActions.md

-# Other Action
+# Other Actions
-The 'Other Action' is used for miscellaneous actions.
+Other Actions is used for miscellaneous actions.

 | Option            | Description   |
 |-------------------|---------------|